nodesmith/aion-wiki/Database.md

 INFO GEN - loaded block <num=33, root=a9182787... l=32>
 ```

 To check that data was correctly written to the database stop the program (Ctrl+C) and restart it (./aion.sh).
 Compare the starting block number between the two runs.
-If any blocks were mined or synchronised while the program was running, the block number at the start of the program should reflect this change.
+If any blocks were mined or synchronized while the program was running, the block number at the start of the program should reflect this change.

 ---
 ## Recovery

-Aion already has some built in methods for attempting to recover from corrupted data inside the database.
+Aion already has some built-in methods for attempting to recover from corrupted data inside the database.
 If the logs show that database recovery is in progress, please allow the program to complete the recovery process.

 If the recovery process failed, or you prefer to restart from genesis, do the following:
 1. Delete the database folder.